This cookie recipe is so wonderful, it holds its shape when baked and tastes delicious!

 - Preheat oven to 400°

-- Cream together butter and powdered sugar.
+- In the large bowl with a mixer, cream together butter and powdered sugar.

 - Mix in egg and vanilla.